Comprehensive megafauna guide (2024)

 Attacks

 • Lament fires off crosses, aimed in cardinal directions and diagonally, alternating between the two.
-This is the attack you are supposed to abuse to get easy hits on him.
+You can decimate the colossus with a PKA during this attack.

 • Retribution fires a shotgun attack in your direction.
-This will almost certainly instakill you if you are near him, and is hard to fully dodge even from far away without cover.
-So uh, use cover.
+This will almost certainly instakill you if you are near him, but being about a screen’s distance away makes it an easy dodge.
+Jump boots also trivialize it.

 Legion